Remote editors enable code execution on different kdb+ processes from a single Analyst

 Add a new connection to an existing kdb+ process by clicking New and entering the values.
 In this

-example, we are connecting to a process running on the same machine as Analyst
+example, we are connecting to a process over IPC running on the same machine as Analyst

 8065.
-In this example, the remote process requires credentials to connect so the
+The remote process requires credentials to connect so the

-Now that a connection to the remote process has been opened and attached to this editor, anything evaluated in the editor will be executed on the remote process.
+Now that a connection to the remote process has been opened, we can click Select to use this connection for our Remote Scratchpad and close the dialog.
+Now, anything evaluated in the editor will be executed on the remote process.

 The connection manager can be accessed by Connection Manager... from the File menu.
-It can also be accessed when attaching a remote connection to an editor using the context menu and selecting Remote > Attach...
+It can also be accessed using the context menu inside an editor and selecting Remote > Connection Manager... or Remote > Attach...

 |Name||User defined name for the connection.
 This name is displayed in the tab of any connected editors.|